egonw/blog2/_posts/2023-07-01-twitter-exits-fair-and-is-no-longer.markdown

 with APIs.
 Oh wait, they closed those behind a very expensive paywall.

 **Update 2**: Another rumor is that the forgot to make a deal with a cloud provider and suddenly were left with a fraction of the computing power.

+**Update 3**: The access has been restored, so you can start scraping/archiving all interesting tweets again.